tremor-rs/tremor-www-main/content/getting-started/tooling.md

 ![tremor-error](/img/tremor/error.png)

-Making errors are human, recently this realisation has gained popularity in the programming community with languages like rust tyring to provide helpful error message beyond a line number and a generic error.
+Making errors human-friendly: recently, this realisation has gained popularity in the programming community with languages like rust tyring to provide helpful error messages beyond a line number and a generic error.

-When developing tremor those concears of developer and operator frindliness were front and center form the beginning.
+When developing tremor, those concerns of developer and operator friendliness were front and center from the beginning.
 Effort went into making errors and warning informative and not leaving users with stack traces, or cryptic output.